upadhyayprakash/eva4/Doubt _Question_Session_29th_Mar_2020.md

 > in CIFAR10, even though model test accuracy is around 92+% but for few classes accuracy is around 80%, any techniques to improve accuracy for non-preforming classes

-> @birender panwar in Keras there is a way to penalize or increase the loss for specific classes.
+> in Keras there is a way to penalize or increase the loss for specific classes.
 In pytorch not very though

 > In practices, we just define train and testing loader.
 How do we get validation loader?
 What is the best practices of creating validation set?